eag1ex/x-utils-es/readme.md

  * @returns [...] only items passed by pick condition in same order
  * **/

-let picks = [Boolean, 'hello', Object, { a: 1 }, BigInt] // only these types or/and values will be tested pickFromArray([false, undefined, { a: 1 }, 'hello', ['hello'], {}, 1234567890123456789012345678901234567890n, 'not selected'], picks )
+// only these types/values will be tested let picks = [Boolean, 'hello', Object, { a: 1 }, BigInt]
+pickFromArray([false, undefined, { a: 1 }, 'hello', ['hello'], {}, 1234567890123456789012345678901234567890n, 'not selected'], picks )
 //>  [ false,{ a: 1 },'hello',{},1234567890123456789012345678901234567890n ]

-let picks = [Number, Boolean] // select only numbers and booleans from array pickFromArray([undefined, 1, {}, 2, null, [], 'hello world', 3, true, 4, null, 5], picks)
+let picks = [Number, Boolean] // select only numbers and booleans from array
+pickFromArray([undefined, 1, {}, 2, null, [], 'hello world', 3, true, 4, null, 5], picks)
 //> [ 1, 2, 3, true, 4, 5 ]